 Internet-based Test of English as a Foreign Language (iBT TOEFL)

-Any applicant who wishes to pursue a program of academic study must provide a copy of his/her official high school diploma and transcript with an English translation and evaluation.
 Upon arrival to CPCC, you will need to bring your original documents to the records department.
-If a student is transferring from another US institution, the student must include a copy of his/her transcript from that institution, even if only EFL classes were taken.
-If an applicant wishes to study only English as a Foreign Language (EFL), no high school diploma is necessary. (unless the student is younger than 18)
+If you are transferring from another U.S. institution, you must include a copy of your transcript from that institution, even if only EFL classes were taken.
+Applicants under the age of 18 MUST have original proof of high school graduation.

 Copy of Passport Biographical Page (for applicant and all dependents)